Fraud Targeting the Elderly and Estates: A Growing Concern

 Henry Rinder

-Henry Rinder, CPA, ABV, CFE, CFF, CGMA, DABFA, is a member of the firm at Smolin, Lupin & Co., LLC.
-He is a past president of the NJCPA.
+Henry Rinder, CPA, ABV, CFE, CFF, CGMA, DABFA, is a member of the firm at Smolin, Lupin & Co., LLC and a past president of the NJCPA.

 More content by Henry Rinder: